saurabh260120/defect-detection-using-edge-ai/README.md

 ### 6.b Making Configuration file
 Next task is to make Configuration file for the project.
-The config folder is located at `opt/edgeai-gst-apps/configs` (You can make a copy of the existing `.yaml` file and edit it or else you can make a new `.yaml` file.)
+The config folder is located at `opt/edgeai-gst-apps/configs` (You can make a copy of the existing `.yaml` file and edit it or else you can write a new `.yaml` file.)

 **Component of config file**